 Guided imagery – a technique which allows you to divert your mind away from troublesome symptoms.
 Taking you to another peaceful time and place.

 Muscle relaxation – a technique which involves scanning your body to find and release muscle tensions.

 Mindfulness – a technique which encourages you to focus your mind, and to observe and accept ‘life’ in the present moment.

 Distraction – a technique which focuses the mind on something other than the troubling symptoms

 - Place one hand on your stomach right above your belly button.
 Place your other hand in the middle of your chest on top of your breastbone.
 Take a breath.
 Notice how it feels.

-- Breathe in deeply, through your nose.
+- Breathe in through your nose.
 Feel the hand on your stomach rise as you breathe in.

 - Continue breathing and focus your mind and breaths on areas that are tense or painful to relax.